DoriaU22/DoriaU22/README.md

 ## 🧑🏻‍💻 About Me

-I am currently in my **9th semester of Industrial Engineering** and am passionate about leveraging data to solve complex problems.
+I am Industrial Engineering and am passionate about leveraging data to solve complex problems.
 My academic background combines strong fundamentals in mathematics, optimization and statistics with hands-on coding experience in Python.
 I enjoy building machine learning models, experimenting with genetic algorithms applied to **logistics and routing problems in Industrial Engineering**, and implementing deep learning models using generative adversarial networks (GANs) for precision agriculture.

 | | |
 |---|---|